Find a spider by...

 |

-Copocrossa species (QM) with similarities to the North Queensland species, Copocrossa tenuilineata
+Copocrossa species (QM) (probably juvenile; lighter than the North Queensland species, Copocrossa tenuilineata

 |